girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 3.1 Requirements Summary

-We collected needs from a typical café flow: capture customers, list products with prices, place orders with line items, print invoices, and see simple summaries.
-Basic expectations include fast lookups and input validation so staff avoid rework.
+We collected needs from a typical café flow: capture customers, list products with prices, place orders with line items, print invoices, and see simple summaries such as top-selling items and totals per day.
+Basic expectations include fast lookups, straightforward menus, and input validation so staff avoid rework.
+Each requirement was tagged with a short test note to keep development and validation aligned.

 ### 3.2 Feasibility and Risks

 The stack (Java 17, MySQL) runs on common laptops, so technical feasibility is straightforward.
 Key risks are database downtime, messy CSV imports, and limited training time.
-Mitigations include backups, small seed scripts, and short how-to notes.
+Mitigations include backups, small seed scripts, short how-to notes, and a “dry run” mode for testing imports without committing changes.
+Operationally, the plan assumes at least one staff member can restart the service and restore from a dump if needed.

 ### 3.3 Models Used

 Lightweight models—use case list, context view, and ER diagram—kept the team aligned on entities (customers, products, orders) and their links before coding.
-They remain simple enough to update as features grow.
+Sequence notes documented typical flows (new customer → create order → add items → bill).
+These models are intentionally brief so they can be refreshed when future features like payments or loyalty points arrive.

 ---